Creaous/xenias-expanded-agriculture/README.md

 - **Alex's Mobs:** Adds a lot of new mobs to the game, including new animals!
 - **Aquaculture 2:** Normal fishing is quite boring, so why not add new rods and fish?
 - **Map Atlases:** A vanilla-friendly way of adding a "minimap" (not on your HUD).
+- **All Bark, All Bite:** Wolves are now revamped to be smarter in all ways!

 ## Other Notable Mods